In lieu of a page on Wikipedia...

 STAND UP YEARS

-Billiam’s countless television appearances (Okay, not countless but many, many) include 2 Tonight Shows with Johnny Carson and, in no particular order, HBO, Showtime, Reno 911, and all those cable shows including Evening at the Improv, Caroline’s Comedy Hour, The A list, MTV's Half Hour Comedy Hour...
-All of 'em.
-He has opened shows for music acts including Reba McEntire, Warren Zevon, Buddy Rich and Joan Jett and has shared billing with comedians Bill Hicks, Dennis Miller, Chris Rock, Ray Romano, Jeff Dunham, Denis Leary, Jerry Seinfeld, Jeff Foxworthy and Sam Kinison.
-Billiam was also seen on Reno 911 and Louie CK's Louie.
-No autographs please.
+He has opened shows for countless music acts (okay, not countless but many, many) including Reba McEntire, Warren Zevon, Buddy Rich and Joan Jett and has shared billing with comedians Bill Hicks, Dennis Miller, Chris Rock, Ray Romano, Jeff Dunham, Denis Leary, Jerry Seinfeld, Jeff Foxworthy and Sam Kinison.

 TELEVISION WRITING

-MOVIE AND OTHER STUFF
+MOVIES AND OTHER STUFF

-Billiam co-wrote the movie RIPPED starring Russell Peters (yeah, THAT Russell Peters) to which the stars and director ignored the script, improvised the scenes and turned it dirty and disgusting.
-Welcome to show biz.
 Other movies Billiam wrote include The High Roller, which was bought by MGM, subsequently bought by Sony and then thrown away and Why Do Moths Fly Into Light Bulbs? which was optioned by Steve Carell’s production company.
 Michael Keaton became attached, everybody liked it and then things went away.
-Again, welcome to show biz.
+Welcome to show biz.

 ANIMAL INTERNET